MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD12_LAB_MANUAL.md

 11. In the **ElectricStore - Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Without Debugging**.

 12. In Microsoft Edge, in the address bar, note the port number that appears at the end of the URL **http://localhost:[port]**.
-You will use the port number during this demonstration.
+You will use the port number during this lab.

 13. In Microsoft Edge, click **Close**.